 The footprint identification technique was developed for the purpose of monitoring individual endangered species.
-However, it has wider potential application in several other fields; it can be used to establish a species inventory for biodiversity monitoring, and as a consequence, also in the field of environmental impact assessment.
+However, it has wider potential application; it can be used to establish a species inventory for biodiversity monitoring, and as a consequence, also in the field of environmental impact assessment.

 The ability to identify which individual made a footprint may allow FIT application in forensic science and law-enforcement.
 It can also be of value in the natural sciences for the identification and classification of natural forms, and in other scientific disciplines (eg archaeology) and security areas where object identification and classification is used.

 FIT can be used to census, that is to estimate numbers of individuals in a population, or sub-population of unknown size.
 This can be done by developing a footprint collection protocol (using an established method of sampling) specific for the area in which the census is to be undertaken.

 Within this scenario, individual animals can also be linked to their individual footprints, by actually sighting the animal and making that link once.
 Once this has been achieved, and a library of footprints developed for the population, FIT can be used at regular intervals, to continue to monitor the population.
 If FIT is used in conjunction with anti-poaching routines, or alongside another monitoring method (for example in conjunction with camera-traps ) it can often be implemented at very low cost and with little extra effort.